stormchaserroleplaying/stormchaserRPG/Spells/1/Charms/index.md

 **Components:** V, S*<br>
 **Duration:** 1 Round

-*Images of tantalizing and overwhelming sexual pleasure consume the affected target, causing him to pause in his tracks and revel in eroticism.*
+*Images of tantalizing and overwhelming carnal pleasure consume the affected target, causing them to pause in their tracks and revel in ecstasy.*

 Make a charm attack vs the Wisdom defense of a humanoid within range.
 On a hit, the creature is [stunned](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Stunned/) for the duration.
 An affected creature can make a Wisdom defence check vs your charm skill at the end of its turn to shake off the effect.